Gary Neal Hansen

 It’s also conveniently timed: these weeks have been full and complicated for me, and if the Sunday Gospel texts were hard I might have been in trouble.
 Even with an easy text, it’s taking me till Thursday to hit “publish” on this children’s sermon on Mark 10:46-52.

-It’s the story hangs of a blind man who wants Jesus to heal him.
+The story hinges on a blind man who wants Jesus to heal him.
 (A typo in my draft had him as “Blond Bartimaeus.”
 I don’t know his hair color.
 The issue was his visual impairment.)

 There are a number of odd and interesting details, however.
-That’s always what is most interesting to focus on.
+Those are always the most fun to focus on.

-I may won’t be able to highlight all the interesting bits.
+I may not be able to highlight all the interesting bits.
 That’s okay: ideally a children’s sermon on Mark 10:46-52 (or any passage) should try to focus attention on just one point.

 I think I’ve avoided last week’s pitfall.
 Last week I ended up building a long narrative context that would, eventually, make some sense of the text’s point.
 It was not a home run children’s sermon.